Call me back, please

 If you are trying to sell a property that has an outstanding enforcement notice, you may be getting yourself and the buyer into a whole lot of trouble.
 This is because an enforcement notice is always against the property and not the individual buyer or seller.

-Types of enforcement notices
+Types of Enforcement Notices

-These are different types of enforcement notices:
+Councils can issue different types of notices:

 Planning contravention notice